Russell L. Almon

 Below is the title and abstract for my PhD dissertation completed at the University of Edinburgh, School of Divinity, New College.

-My research concerns the integration and convergence of the theology of North American Baptist theologian Stanley Grenz with the hermeneutical and narrative philosophy of Paul Ricoeur around the area of ecclesiology.
-I am writing on the subject of 'Church, Gender, and Mission' with the trinitarian and narrative anthropology and ecclesiology of Grenz taking the lead, and being brought into conversation with the hermeneutical and narrative anthropology and philosophy of Paul Ricoeur.
-My aim is to constructively develop what I am calling a 'hermeneutical ecclesiology' imagined in trinitarian, narrative, and missional perspectives.
+My dissertation research concerned the integration and convergence of the theology of theologian Stanley Grenz with the hermeneutical and narrative philosophy of Paul Ricoeur around the area of ecclesiology.
+I wrote on the subject of 'Church, Gender, and Mission' with the trinitarian and narrative anthropology and ecclesiology of Grenz taking the lead, and being brought into conversation with the hermeneutical and narrative anthropology and philosophy of Paul Ricoeur.
+My research constructively develops a 'hermeneutical ecclesiology' imagined in trinitarian, narrative, and missional perspectives.

 The aim of this dissertation is to undertake a study of the trinitarian ecclesiology of the North American evangelical theologian Stanley J. Grenz (d.2005), along with his imago Dei theology, revisioned social trinitarianism, narrative theology, incorporation of theosis, and theology of triune participation.
 This dissertation also utilizes the hermeneutical philosophy of Paul Ricoeur, in conjunction with Grenz’s trinitarian ecclesiology, to propose a missional and hermeneutical ecclesiology.
 Chapter one begins with an overview of Grenz’s theology and a discussion of the current state of Grenz scholarship.
 It then introduces Ricoeur’s hermeneutics of the self and theory of narrative identity.
 The chapter concludes with an overview of chapters two, three, and four.